mbaumer/us_hep_funding/docs/_states/AZ.md

 <a name="AZ-07"></a>
 [Back to top](#top)
 ## AZ-07 -- Rep. Ruben Gallego (D) -- [Wikipedia](https://en.wikipedia.org/wiki/AZ-07)
-## Committees
-Ruben Gallego is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $2,451,000 </b>in SC HEP grants.
 ```
 Institution              Amount ($)    Start    End  Principal Investigator            Project Title
 ---------------------  ------------  -------  -----  --------------------------------  ------------------------------------------------------------------------------------------------------------------
-UNIVERSITY OF ARIZONA     1,000,000     2013   2014  Johns                             University of Arizona High Energy Physics Program
+University of Arizona     1,000,000     2013   2014  Johns                             University of Arizona High Energy Physics Program
-UNIVERSITY OF ARIZONA             0     2013   2014  Johns                             BOOST 2013 Workshop Hosted by the University of Arizona
+University of Arizona             0     2013   2014  Johns                             BOOST 2013 Workshop Hosted by the University of Arizona
-UNIVERSITY OF ARIZONA     1,387,000     2012   2014  Rutherfoord, Sarcevic, Toussaint  University of Arizona High Energy Physics Program
+University of Arizona     1,387,000     2012   2014  Rutherfoord, Sarcevic, Toussaint  University of Arizona High Energy Physics Program
-UNIVERSITY OF ARIZONA        64,000     2012   2014  Toussaint                         Searching for Physics Beyond the Std Model:  Strongly-Coupled Field Theories at the Intensity and Energy Frontiers
+University of Arizona        64,000     2012   2014  Toussaint                         Searching for Physics Beyond the Std Model:  Strongly-Coupled Field Theories at the Intensity and Energy Frontiers
 ```
 ## SC Contracts
 ```